By Janice Jones |Updated 1-25-2023

 Knitting terms and abbreviations can seem like they are from a different language when you are first getting started, but after learning a few of the most basic terms, it will all make sense.

 When you first explore a knitting pattern, you will notice that much of it looks like a long line of abbreviations.
 That is what it is.
-Symbols and letters represent words or phrases that give the knitter the directions they need to proceed.
+Symbols and letters represent words or phrases that give the knitter directions to proceed.

 Row 1 (RS) K1, *p1, k1; rep from* to end.